 As the demands for well thought-out programs, courses and offerings continues to grow so does the need for exceptional educational leaders and educators.
-We are excited that you are considering being a part of an already great team of instructors at the Centre for Continuing Education at McMaster University.
+We are excited that you are considering being a part of an already great team of instructors at McMaster University Continuing Education.
 Whether you are considering being an instructor for the first time or if you are a seasoned instructor, we welcome you.
 Here are some things you need to know.

-If you are considering teaching online with CCE:
+If you are considering teaching online with Continuing Education:

-If you are considering teaching in-class with CCE:
+If you are considering teaching in-class with Continuing Education:

 1. Communication skills

 Effectively articulates in a way that ensures that the message has been received and understood for online communications.
 Posts clear messages in straightforward, standard language.
 Establishes and models desired methods and rules of communication rules for student-student and student-instructor communications.
 Also includes maintaining communications with students on a regular basis and ability to give others constructive feedback.

 2. Rapport Building skills

 Able to make connections with others, establish and maintain relationships based on trust, respect, empathy and appropriate sensitivity.
 Establishes a social presence online in activities using a variety of strategies and tools (i.e. discussion board, email, text chats, social media, announcements, etc).
 Utilizes intuition and diplomacy in encounters with others, including students/participants, program staff, other instructors and community members.